-When we look at the real estate investing industry, PATLive is most often used as a message taking service.
-It’s important to remember that the person answering your phone knows nothing about your business.
-They’re just a hired hand who can answer with a friendly voice and ask whatever questions you want them to.
+When we look at the real estate investing industry, PATLive is most often used as a message-taking service.
+It's important to remember that the person answering your phone knows nothing about your business.
+They're just a hired hand who can answer with a friendly voice and ask whatever questions you want.

-It’s not their job to negotiate deals, act as your sales rep, make decisions, or talk about anything outside of the basic script that you provide.
+It's not their job to negotiate deals, act as your sales rep, make decisions, or talk about anything outside the basic script you provide.

 The people who answer your phone will answer your phone and have an American accent (a big plus), and they'll be reasonably good at taking down the details and delivering the messages to you, but don't expect much beyond that.